 If you have lots of items you no longer need or want, consider having a yard sale or garage sale.
 This is a great way to give new life to things you no longer want and earn some extra cash.
-I have some tips to help you stay organized and make the most of your sale.
+Learn how to have a garage sale and my garage sale tips here.

 Now that the warmer weather is upon us, it’s time to start cleaning out and getting organized.
 But, don’t just get rid of all of your unwanted items.
 Hold a yard sale or garage sale an make some extra cash.